Get Email Updates

 How is my personal health information (PHI) protected?

 The PSC-CUNY Welfare Fund is bound by federal regulations promulgated pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 The Fund is in full compliance with all relevant parts of the Act.
 The full text of HIPAA can be found through the HIPAA website of the Office for Civil Rights (OCR).
 There are four components of HIPAA that impact participants of this Fund: Portability, Non-Discrimination, Privacy and Security.
-Insurance carriers used by the Fund are also bound by the regulations of HIPAA and are required to duly notify participants in the program.

 The portability provisions of HIPAA provide rights and protections for participants and beneficiaries who move from one group health plan to another.
-HIPAA includes protections for coverage under group health plans that limit exclusions for preexisting conditions, and allows a special opportunity to enroll in a new plan to individuals in certain circumstances.
+HIPAA includes protections for coverage under group health plans that limit exclusions for preexisting conditions and allows a special opportunity to enroll in a new plan to individuals in certain circumstances.